niconan/niconan.github.io/source/index.html.md

 After a year and a half of formal instruction in computer science I began working at Intel in California.
 While there I attended Viking Code School to up my programming abilities, and completed a couple side projects.

-I'm currently working for mySpiderweb, a startup based out of Rochester, NY.

 ----
 # Contact information